-Certain provisions of the SERP do not take effect until the occurrence of certain change of control events.
-Among others, provisions in the SERP providing for (i) the suspension, reduction or termination of benefits in cases of gross misconduct by a participant (as determined in the sole discretion of the Compensation Committee); (ii) the forfeiture of benefits if a retired participant engages in certain proscribed competitive activities; (iii) the reduction in benefits upon the early retirement of a participant; and (iv) the offset of amounts which a participant may then owe the Company against amounts then owing the participant under the SERP are automatically deleted upon the occurrence of a change of control event.
-In addition, neither a participant's years of service with the Company (as calculated for the purpose of determining eligibility for benefits under the SERP), nor benefits accrued under the SERP prior to the change of control event, may be reduced after the occurrence of a change of control event.
-If a participant's employment is terminated after a change of control, unless the participant elects to receive a distribution of benefits under the SERP in installment payments, the participant will receive payment of benefits in one lump sum (utilizing actuarial assumptions established in the SERP) within 10 days after termination.
+Certain provisions of the Executive Plan and SMRP do not take effect until the occurrence of certain change of control events.
+Among others, provisions in the Executive Plan and SMRP providing for the (i) suspension, reduction or termination of benefits in cases of gross misconduct by a participant (as determined in the sole discretion of the Compensation Committee); (ii) forfeiture of benefits if a retired participant engages in certain proscribed competitive activities; (iii) reduction in benefits upon the early retirement of a participant; and (iv) offset of amounts which a participant may then owe the Company against amounts then owing the participant under the Executive Plan and SMRP are automatically deleted upon the occurrence of a change of control event.
+In addition, neither a participant's years of service with the Company (as calculated for the purpose of determining eligibility for SERP Benefits ), nor SERP Benefits accrued prior to the change of control event, may be reduced after the occurrence of a change of control event.
+If a participant's employment is terminated after a change of control, unless the participant elects to receive a distribution of SERP Benefits in installment payments, the participant will receive payment of SERP Benefits in one lump sum (utilizing actuarial assumptions established in the Executive Plan and SMRP) within 10 days after termination.